gwoodworth/microgrid-optimization/README.md

 # microgrid-optimization
-This repository contains code for optimizing load setpoints for generators on a microgrid containing diesel generators and a solar PV array.
+This repository contains code and example test data for optimizing load setpoints for generators on a microgrid containing diesel generators and a solar PV array.
 This optimiztion problem is formulated as a linear programming problem.
 Simplex method is used.

 ## Contents
 There are seven helper functions, a script that runs the optimization, and two data sets.
 The data is from an example grid posted at https://github.com/gears1763-2/PGMcpp.